MatiasPardo/RemitosElectronicos/README.md

 ## Starting 🚀

-Tools for sending electronic remittances in ARBA
+Tools for sending electronic remits in ARBA

 ### Deploy 🔧
 ```